commitech/blackbird/docs/method.md

 ### user/edit_password

+**IMPORTANT : This API must be called using POST request, as it consist password**

+Parameter :

 `user` : User object.
 Required parameter : `id`

 `password` : String.
 New password

-**IMPORTANT : This API must be called using POST request, as it consist password**

 *Authorization : This method must only be called by admin or the user that is specified.
 Call from other user will result in a Unauthorized Access error.*